 Significant profits for Microsoft in the last quarter

 The second round of voting for the election of the new Italian president did not allow a winner to be named on Tuesday.
-Uncertainty about the future of Prime Minister Mario Draghi and his government is thus prolonged.
+Uncertainty regarding the future of Prime Minister Mario Draghi and his government is thus prolonged.

 More than half of the approximately 1,000 deputies, senators and regional representatives concerned voted blank for the second day, reflecting the lack of consensus on a candidate between the main parties.